theEncyclopedia/fundamentals-react-js/docs/01.concepts/01.setup/pure-react.md

 </html>
 ```

-In the example above
+## Key Elements in example

-`<div id="root">not rendered</div>` is the mounting point for the React application.
-Initially, it contains placeholder text which will be replaced when React renders the component.
+- `<div id="root">not rendered</div>`: This `div` is the mounting point for the React application.
+Initially, it contains placeholder text that will be replaced once React renders the component.

-In this setup, React elements are created using `React.createElement` instead of JSX.
-JSX is a syntax extension for JavaScript that looks similar to XML or HTML.
-To use JSX, you need a compiler like Babel to convert it into regular JavaScript, which this simple setup avoids to keep things straightforward and dependency-free.
+- `React.createElement:` In this setup, React elements are created using `React.createElement` instead of JSX, the pure React way.
+JSX is a syntax extension for JavaScript that resembles HTML but requires a compiler (e.g., Babel) to transform it into JavaScript.
+Using createElement directly keeps this example straightforward and dependency-free.

-`ReactDOM.createRoot` is a new API as of React v18.
-The old `ReactDOM.render` is still available (and deprecated) but it'll render your app in "legacy" mode which won't use all the fun new features packed into React v18.
+- `ReactDOM.createRoot:` Introduced in React v18, this new API replaces the older `ReactDOM.render` method.
+Although `ReactDOM.render` is still available, it's deprecated and doesn't support the new features introduced in React v18.

 ## Recap

+- React can be used without any build tools by including it via script tags in the HTML file.
+- As we see in the example above.
+React creates a object contains HTML tag's metadata with `createElement()` function.
+And then appends it to the `<div id="root">`.